Mobile comedian accused of shooting ex-girlfriend’s boyfriend - NewsBreak

 MOBILE, Ala. ( WKRG ) — A Mobile man turned himself into Mobile Police after he was wanted in connection to a shooting that happened at Dauphin Gate Apartment Complex.

 Timothy Kennedy, 39, is accused of shooting his ex-girlfriend’s current boyfriend at the Mobile apartment complex Monday, Aug.
-15. Mobile Police identified Kennedy as the suspect, and warrants were issued for his arrest, according to the Metro Jail log.Get the latest news developments in your area; click here to subscribe to WRBL’s daily newsletter, “WRBL Daily News.”
+15. Mobile Police identified Kennedy as the suspect, and warrants were issued for his arrest, according to the Metro Jail log.Ladd-Peebles stadium ready to host high school football games as early as next week

 Kennedy was arrested Wednesday, Aug.
 17 after turning himself in to Mobile Police.